maxiaopeng/dualmarker/README.md

 ```

   - plot-1: \[response analysis\] Single marker
-    The correlation between single marker and response is shown in
+    The correlation between single marker and drug response is shown in
-    boxplot, and p-value of Wilcoxon test between positive and negative
+    boxplot, labeled with p-values of Wilcoxon test between positive and
-    response is added to the plot.
+    negative outcome(response).

 <!-- end list -->